Does the Neurofeedback session hurt? Is it Invasive?

 Can I take my medications while doing Neurofeedback?

 Yes, and we would be happy to work with your doctor/psychiatrist.
-It is our experience that many individuals need to have their medications reduced as neurofeedback begins to work.
+It is our experience that many individuals can reduce their medication dosage as Neurofeedback begins to work.

 How many sessions of Neurofeedback does it take?

-People respond to neurofeedback differently.
-The industry standard is 2 times a week with a total of 40 sessions.
-However, it all depends on the person, and the goal of neurofeedback.
-We like to start with 20 sessions and then do a mini Qeeg to track the progress and improvement from the neurofeedback.
+People respond to Neurofeedback differently.
+The industry standard is 2 sessions/week with a total of 40 sessions.
+However, frequency and length will depend on the person and the goal of Neurofeedback.
+We like to start with 20 sessions and then do a mini qEEG to track the progress and improvement.

 Yes.
-The Qeeg allows us to see what parts of the brain are dysregulated and guides us choose the neurofeedback protocols.
+The qEEG allows us to see which areas of the brain are dysregulated and guides us in choosing the Neurofeedback protocols.

 Insurance is starting to cover Neurofeedback, especially for following diagnoses: ADHD, traumatic brain injury (TBI), and substance abuse.
 We provide documentation for you to file reimbursement regardless of diagnosis.